Prem Kahani (2009 film): Critical response

 R G Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars and says "Ajay is perfect as Manja.
 His body language and dialogue delivery are good.
 Sheela has come out with her best performance yet.
 All the other veteran artists have also performed with ease.
 All in all, Prem Kahani is worth watching".
-A critic from Bangalore Mirror wrote "dialogues and story.
+A critic from Bangalore Mirror was not impressed, writing: "dialogues and story.
 Sandhya’s longing for a poor lover is unconvincing.
 The second half of the film is exceptionally dragging and frustrates the viewer.
 The songs are light, but except for a couple of them, Ilayaraja disappoints.
 Spare the visit to the theatre".